s3c0ndbrkfst/CppND-Capstone-Fractal-Generator/README.md

 ## Basic Build Instructions

 1. Clone this repo.
-2. A Makefile is include for convenience, simply run `make build` to build and compile the program.
+2. A Makefile is included for convenience, simply run `make build` to build and compile the program.
 3. Run the program with `./build/JuliaSet`
 4. `make clean` can be run to remove the build directly